imprajuu/chatgpt-clone1/README.md

 # AstraMind Chat App

+## Description

-AstraMind is a modern, mobile-friendly chat application built with React Native and Firebase.
-It features persistent chat history, dark mode, user authentication, intuitive UI inspired by ChatGPT.
+AstraMind is a modern, mobile-friendly chat application built with **React Native**, **Expo**, and **Firebase**.
+It provides a ChatGPT-style experience with persistent chat history, dark/light themes, and smooth UI animations.
+The app is currently wired to a Groq-powered assistant behind the scenes, giving you fast AI responses in a familiar chat interface.

 ## Features
 - Secure user authentication (signup/login)